 - When ready to smoke the bacon, prepare a large packet of wood chips.
-Soak the chips in a bowl of water for 30 minutes, then drain and put the chips on a large piece of heavy duty aluminum foil.
-Fold up the sides and ends to make a packet.
-With a sharp knife, cut 1 cm holes all over the top of the packet.
+Soak the chips in a bowl of water for 30 minutes, then drain and divide the chips onto two large pieces of heavy duty aluminum foil.
+Fold up the sides and ends to make two packets.
+With a sharp knife, cut 1 cm holes all over the top of the packets.

-- Lay the wood chip packet on top of the burner on your gas barbeque.
+- Lay one wood chip packet on top of the burner on your gas barbeque.
 Preheat grill to 400F until you see the wood chips just beginning to smoke.
-Reduce heat to 250F, wait a couple of minutes for grill to cool slightly, then place the pork belly, skin side down, on the grill.
+Reduce heat to 250F, wait a couple of minutes for grill to cool slightly, then place the pork belly on the grill.

-- Keeping the barbeque as close to 250F as you can, smoke the bacon until it reaches an internal temperature of 150F (about 60 – 90 minutes).
-Keep the lid closed as much as possible during this time so the smoke stays trapped.
+- Keeping the barbeque as close to 250F as you can, smoke the bacon until it reaches an internal temperature of 150F (about 60 – 90 minutes), keeping the lid closed as much as possible during this time so the smoke stays trapped.